oFrederic/WeatherFramed/README.md

 - Show an animated background depending on the weather.
 - Show An Icon that represents the current weather.
 - Show details related to the weather.
-- Cache the weather data for 5 min so if you refresh in the same area you will not make an extra API call.
+- Cache the weather data for 5 min so if you refresh in that timeframe you will not make an extra API call.

 ## Status